sergiomauz/odoo-ce-developer-workspace/README.md

 # Odoo CE Developer Workspace for Creation of Modules

->This project implements a workspace to develop modules for Odoo Community Edition in different versions.
+>This is an example how to start a project with Odoo Community Edition, making it easy to create new and customizable modules for different companies.

 ## How to Install